NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Upload_UG.md

-# Data Upload Tutorial
+# Upload Data

 This guide details step-by-step procedures for different aspects of GDC data submission and how they relate to the GDC Data Model and structure.
-The first two sections of this guide break down the submission process and associate each step with the Data Model.
-Additional sections are detailed below for strategies on expediting data submission.
+The first sections of this guide break down the submission process and associate each step with the Data Model.
+Additional sections are detailed below for strategies on expediting data submission and using upload features of the Submission Portal.

 ## GDC Data Model Basics

 Pictured below is the submittable subset of the GDC Data Model: a roadmap for GDC data submission.
-The entities that make up the completed portion of the submission process will be highlighted in __blue__.
+The entities that make up the completed (submitted) portion of the submission process will be highlighted in __blue__.

 [![GDC Data Model 1](images/GDC-Data-Model-None.png)](images/GDC-Data-Model-None.png "Click to see the full image.")